 The Company shall be managed by a Board of Directors made up of 14 Directors at maximum, who need not be shareholders and who are appointed by the General Meeting of the Shareholders for a term not exceeding six years.

-The Board of Directors is currently composed by 12 members, three executive directors and nine non-executive directors, three of whom are independent.
+The Board of Directors is currently composed by 12 members, two executive directors and 10 non-executive directors, five of whom are independent.

-The Board of Directors has the most extensive powers to manage the Company.
-It may take, in the interest of the Company, all acts of administration and of disposal, that are not reserved by law or the Article of Incorporation to the General Meeting of Shareholders.
+The Board of Directors has the most extensive powers to take, in the interest of the company, all acts of administration and of disposal, that are not reserved by law or the Article of Incorporation to the General Meeting of Shareholders.

-The Chairman shall convene the Board of Directors to meet as often as the interests of the Company require and at least once ever three months.
+The Chairman shall convene the Board of Directors to meet as often as the interests of the company require and at least once every three months.
 It shall meet whenever at least two directors so request.

 Conflict of interest

 The members of the Board of Directors are obliged to act in the interest of the company and may not pursue any personal interests with their decision-making.
 In relation to any transaction, submitted for approval to the Board of Directors or any committee of the Board of Directors conflicting with that of the company, a director having a personal interest shall notify the Board of Directors or any committee of the Board of Directors and shall not participate in any discussions or vote of the Board of Directors or any committee of the Board of Directors, and the decision shall be taken by simple majority of the voting directors.

 Evaluation of performance